Updated March 1, 2022

 The questions have three levels of difficulty: Level 1, general knowledge, Level 2 analysis and application, and Level 3, academic knowledge.

-The topics involved in the NCLEX are four:
+There are 4 topics involved in the NCLEX:

 Effective care, health promotion and maintenance, psychosocial integrity, and physiological integrity.

-To register to take the exam, you have to fill an ATT (Authorization to Test).
+To register to take the exam, you will receive an ATT (Authorization to Test).

 Once you get that, you can register to take the exam at the NCLEX candidate website, create an account, and make an appointment at your closest Pearson VUE Testing Centers.